 “It has also enabled us to provide an interactive learning programme – the first part of which should be up and running by the end of this month.

-“This means educators within the salons can work with pupils to complete modules online.
+“This means educators within the salons can work with pupils to start the modules in class then complete them online.
+This way they’re learning hands on so they can master using the barber equipment, while also giving them the freedom to increase the pace they go at.
 We anticipate that this will dramatically speed up the time it takes for pupils to complete the modules, which will save the salons time and money and will allow the trainee hairdressers to progress at a faster rate.

 “The feedback has been incredible and we hope that after introducing the first module we will continue to work with Channel 6 and add more online modules to the interactive learning programme.